Dilijan-Computer-Club/.github/profile/README.md

 ## Joining

 Write a message in [#general](https://github.com/Dilijan-Computer-Club/.github/discussions/1).
 We'll send you the link to our Telegram chat.
-We can't just post the link publicly because of spam.
+We don't post the link publicly.

 ## Talks